Exchange graphs and Ext quivers: Introduction

+Typically, the set of all t-structures is unmanageably large and so one can restrict attention to those hearts which are `finite', that is, generated by finitely many simple objects.
+This is a full subgraph of $\EG(\D)$, but it is typically not known to be connected and so we further restrict attention to the principal component $\EGp(\D)$, containing those hearts which are `reachable' from a canonical finite heart.
+This exists for our examples of interest, namely $\EGp(\D(Q))$ and $\EGp(\D(\qq{N}))$, which we abbreviate as $\EGp(Q)$ and $\EGp(\qq{N})$.
+We denote their canonical hearts by $\nzero$ and $\zero$.

+We start by showing that $\EGp(Q)$ has a particularly uniform structure.
+More precisely, we prove (Theorem~\ref{ppthm:psp}) that all the simples in any heart in $\EGp(Q)$ are rigid and so can be tilted.
+We do this by also showing that each such heart has a dual set of projectives, which is a silting set (see Remark~\ref{rem:silting-set}) and which mutates when the heart tilts.
+The rigidity then follows by relating this silting set to a cluster tilting set.

-In (higher) cluster theory, associated to the cluster category $\C{N-1}{Q}$, there also arises an exchange graph $\CEG{N-1}{Q}$ of $(N-1)$-clusters related by mutation.
-When $\C{N-1}{Q}$ is identified as a quotient of $\D(Q)$, it is possible to interpret a result of Buan-Reiten-Thomas \cite{BRT} as giving an isomorphism
+Recall that, in (higher) cluster theory, there also arises an exchange graph $\CEG{N-1}{Q}$ of cluster tilting sets in the cluster category $\C{N-1}{Q}$, related by mutation.
+Using the quotient functor $\D(Q)\to \C{N-1}{Q}$, it is possible (cf. \cite[Thm.~2.4]{BRT}) to identify cluster tilting sets with certain silting sets in $\D(Q)$.
+Thus, by associating to a heart $\h$ its (silting) set of projectives $\Proj\h$, we can define a map